 In computer architecture, 64-bit computing is the use of processors that have datapath widths, integer size, and memory addresses widths of 64 bits (eight octets/bytes).
 Also, 64-bit CPU and ALU architectures are those that are based on registers, address buses, or data buses of that size.
 From the software perspective, 64-bit computing means the use of code with 64-bit virtual memory addresses.
-Similarly, 32-bit computing, CPU or 32-bit programming uses 32 bits (four octets/bytes) for all above purposes.
+Similarly, 32-bit computing, CPU or 32-bit programming uses 32 bits (four octets/bytes) for all the above purposes.

 You already read the basic difference between 64-bit and 32-bit computing/architectures.
 Now let’s expand our understanding and go deeper into bits and bytes.

-Understanding 32-bit architecture in detail
+1. Understanding 32-bit Architecture in Detail

 As you may be aware of that in any 32-bit operating system, you are limited to 4096 MB (4 GB) of RAM.
-It is simple because the size of a 32-bit value will not allow any more references in memory.
+It is simply because the size of a 32-bit value will not allow any more references in memory.

 232 = 4,294,967,296 i.e. roughly 4.29 GB

-Tech savvy readers might know that modern chips support PAE, a processor technology that allows the operating system to use a little bit more memory—up to 64 GB, but it also requires special application support that most applications don’t have or necessarily need.
+Tech-savvy readers might know that modern chips support PAE, a processor technology that allows the operating system to use a little bit more memory—up to 64 GB, but it also requires special application support that most applications don’t have or necessarily need.

 The 4 GB limit for Windows, at least, is also a factor of licensing.
 The home versions of 32-bit Windows, while technically being able to support PAE, have a hard limit of 4 GB for licensing and driver compatibility reasons.
-I am pointing out “driver compatibility reasons” because some specific applications which highly use native files (e.g. anti-viruses) are built specifically for 32-bit/64-bit machines and native files are not compatible on other machines.
+I am pointing out “driver compatibility reasons” because some specific applications which highly use native files (e.g. anti-viruses) are built specifically for 32-bit/64-bit machines and native files are not compatible with other machines.

-How 64-bit architecture is different?
+2. How 64-bit architecture is different?